-How do you make “the right” ideal candidate profile?
-Switch to a skills-based model.
+So how do you make “the right” ideal candidate profile?
+The answer is simple: switch to a skills-based model.

-Here are the main challenges you’ll face, but also the additional benefits you’ll reap from switching to a skills-based model.
+Below we explain the challenges you’ll face and the benefits you’ll reap from switching to a skills-based ideal candidate profile.

 Using skills-based ideal candidate profiles also opens your talent pool to a daunting level.
 You’re no longer looking for a predetermined candidate with a mix of experience and education, but rather skills that could come from anywhere.

-One way to shortlist an intimidating amount of candidates is skills testing.
-Using objective pre-employment tests enables candidates to align themselves to your ICP by scoring high on assessments.
-But more on that later.
+💡 One way to shortlist an intimidating amount of candidates is skills testing.
+Using objective pre-employment tests aligns candidates to your ICP with assessment scores.
+More on that later.

 Skills-based ideal candidate profiles help hiring managers secure better candidates, and now it’s time to make one.